Understand guideline and funding cycles

-While research is reinforcing the important role that high-quality, stable housing plays in people’s lives, the nation’s housing finance and delivery system is faltering.
-The current financial crisis has revealed significant flaws, and housing market weaknesses are stifling economic recovery.
-Our dynamic society will continue to witness dramatic demographic shifts in the coming decades: it is growing older, family structure is shifting, and income stability and growth are less certain for more American households.
-Yet pragmatic solutions are absent from the debate, particularly about what kind of housing the next generation will need and how it will be provided.
+While research is reinforcing the important role that high-quality, stable housing plays in people’s lives, the nation’s housing finance and delivery system has faltered.
+The recent financial crisis has revealed significant flaws, and housing market weaknesses continue to stifle economic recovery.
+Our dynamic society will witness dramatic demographic shifts in the coming decades: it is growing older, family structure is shifting, and income stability and growth are less certain for more American households.
+Yet pragmatic solutions have been absent from the debate, particularly about what kind of housing the next generation will need and how it will be provided.

 To develop sensible, actionable policy solutions that address both near-term and long-term challenges, the Foundation is supporting the Bipartisan Policy Center Housing Commission.

 The Commission comprises leaders representing a range of political and industry perspectives, but who share a commitment to putting national housing policy on a sustainable path forward.
-It is seeking input from the public and leading thinkers, allowing ideas to emerge from the field and inform the Commission’s deliberations.
+It is seeking input from the public and leading thinkers, allowing ideas to emerge from the field and inform the Commission’s deliberations and activities.

-In early 2013, the Commission will release consensus recommendations on the most effective ways to meet the nation’s housing needs, and will spend the following year or more providing additional analysis, responding to inquiries, promoting its policy recommendations.
+In early 2013, the Commission released consensus recommendations on the most effective ways to meet the nation’s housing needs.
+In 2014, it will provide additional analysis, respond to inquiries, and promote its policy recommendations.

 Inquiries about the Bipartisan Housing Commission should be addressed directly to its Director Pamela Hughes Patenaude of the Bipartisan Policy Center.